Azure/vm-scale-sets/preview/upgrade/autoosupgrade-doc.md

 ```

 ## Supported OS images
-Automatic OS upgrades may be enabled when the following conditions are met:

-	The OS image is a platform Image, and in the VMSS model the Version = _latest_.
+Only OS platform images are currently supported (i.e. not custom images you created yourself).
+The _version_ proerty must be set to _latest_.

 The following SKUs are currently supported (more will be added):

 		Publisher: MicrosoftWindowsServer
 		Offer: WindowsServer